theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 - debate
 ---

 Let me start this by saying that the school of thought within Hinduism that we follow at home, teaches us to be not disrespectful of any school of thought.
-This does not mean we agree with everything, though; we instead appreciate the fact that there are more than one ways of seeing anything.
+This does not mean we agree with everything, though; we instead appreciate the fact that there are more-than-one ways of seeing anything.

 Philosophy aside, I am a man of science.
 Scientific thinking partially goes in line with the school of thought we follow, but digresses a little, in that scientific thinking allows _every_ form of questioning.
 And questioning, in my view, is not disrespectful; questioning is how you get answers, and that is how you acquire knowledge.